Capgemini/dcx-react-library/README.md

 dcx-react-library is **UI/UX agnostic**, this allows the dcx-react-library to be easily integrated into any project.
 You have few options to make your components good looking :lipstick::

-1. You provide the styling to match the look and feel of your application passing the class to every component :construction_worker:
+1. You can provide the styling to match the look and feel of your application passing the class to every component :construction_worker:
-2. :fire: :fire:You use the design system tokens that we built for you (from version 1.0.0) :fire: :fire:
+2. :fire: :fire:You can use the design system tokens that we built for you - from version 1.0.0 :fire: :fire:

 ## Components